Exploring Gordion, Museum, & History

 An earthquake destroyed the town in about 400 BC, and by the time Alexander the Great arrived here in 334 BC, Gordion was little more than a village.

 The original ox-cart of Gordius was still tied up on Gordion's citadel hill beside the temple when the ambitious Alexander arrived.
 Resolving to fulfill the Gordian Knot prophesy, Alexander the Great is said to have sliced the knot in two with his sword (according to the Greek Historian Aristobulus of Cassandreia, Alexander instead removed the peg holding the shaft, thus freeing the end of the knot).
 Whatever the case, Alexander the Great went on to conquer Asia Minor, and the legend of the Gordian Knot prophecy came true.

 For tourists, this is the number one attraction of a sightseeing trip to Gordion.
 The so-called Midas Tomb was erected at the beginning of the 7th century BC at the earliest.
-It was built from wood (mainly cedar) and buried in a tumulus (an earthen man-made burial mound), which measures 53 meters high and measuring 250 meters in diameter, it is the largest of its kind in Anatolia.
+It was built from wood (mainly cedar) and buried in a tumulus (an earthen man-made burial mound), which measures 53 meters high and 250 meters in diameter, making it the largest of its kind in Anatolia.
 It towers over the flat surrounding farmland.